 Interim OU President Joseph Harroz released a letter to the OU community Thursday afternoon as the university confirmed it carried out a reduction in force.

-“Today a reduction in force has taken place at our university,” Harroz said in the letter.
+“Today a reduction in force has taken place at our university,” Harroz wrote in the letter.
 “The impact to those affected is real, and this is difficult because we care deeply about our OU family.
 As unfortunate as this action is for the individuals, it is essential for our financial health and to prepare OU for future growth and excellence.”

-“Because most students borrow substantial amounts of money to finance their education,” Harroz said in the letter, “we must be as efficient as possible.
+“Because most students borrow substantial amounts of money to finance their education,” Harroz wrote in the letter, “we must be as efficient as possible.
 We owe this to our students and to our state.”

-In the letter, Harroz said the reduction in force was necessary for OU to work toward financial stability and future growth.
+In the letter, Harroz stated the reduction in force was necessary for OU to work toward financial stability and future growth.
 Harroz said he would later send another letter detailing the current budget status, but did not say exactly when.

-The affected employees will also be continue receiving COBRA medical benefits for two to five months based on length of service, Harroz said in the letter, and the employees will be eligible to apply for open university positions.
+The affected employees will also be continue receiving COBRA medical benefits for two to five months based on length of service, Harroz wrote in the letter, and the employees will be eligible to apply for open university positions.